-In December of 2018, he received a Masters of Science in Criminal Justice from Georgia Southern University.
-During this time of his studies he had the opportunity to discuss crime issues with city leaders and those in the criminal justice system.
-He researched the impact of mental health on the community and how we can better manage our resources to meet the needs of all of our community members.
-During his law enforcement career, Kurtis Purtee has worked diligently in the area of community policing to build partnerships between the police and the community.
+In December of 2018, he received a Master of Science in Criminal Justice from Georgia Southern University.
+During this time of his studies, he had the opportunity to discuss crime issues with city leaders and those in the criminal justice system.
+He researched the impact of mental health on the community and how we can better manage our resources to meet the needs of all our community members.
+During his law enforcement career, Kurtis Purtee has worked diligently in community policing to build partnerships between the police and the community.

-He made it a point to visit senior centers, local neighborhoods, and businesses to hear the concerns of citizens.
-Through community involvement, active police participation, and block parties, they were able to combat crime effectively.
+Kurtis made it a point to visit senior centers, local neighborhoods, and businesses to hear the concerns of citizens.
+Through community involvement, active police participation, and block parties, he was able to combat crime effectively.
 He participated in youth activities and programs to reach out to youth in the community.
-A lot of our youth came from poverty-stricken homes and broken families.
+A lot of the youth came from poverty-stricken homes and broken families.
 Youth needed a sense of belonging and a place for recreation as well as educational experiences.

 Kurtis Purtee is an active member of Asbury Memorial Church in Savannah, where he is the chair the Safety Ministry.
-He was elected to serve as the District 6 Alderman in December of 2019.
-Since that time, he hasworked tirelessly with members of the community to enhance the quality of life and looks forward to continuing to work with all of you!
+He and his partner Jacob are active community members of the Southside.
+Kurtis was elected to serve as the District 6 Alderman in December of 2019.
+Since that time, he has worked tirelessly with members of the community to enhance the quality of life and looks forward to continuing to work with all of you!